How to Thrive Like Lisa Baker——Instead of Feeling Sorry for Yourself

 “Together, we pitched two potential clients and won the business,” says Lisa.
 She and her colleague are already getting steady work from one of these clients, with Lisa as the freelancer writer for the account.
-They expect to work with the other client in the future.

 The key takeaway from these experiences, says Lisa, is to “be flexible and proactive in developing new offerings and think creatively and collaboratively to bring in new business.”